davidkimai/Langtons-Emergence/evidence/cross-system-comparison.md

 ---

-*Note: This cross-system analysis was conducted between March and May 2025.
+*Note: This cross-system analysis was conducted between May and June 2025.
 The methodologies, data, and analysis code are available in the respective system directories for independent verification.*